otoolep/questdb.io/website/blog/2020-05-12-interesting-things-we-learned-about-sums.md

 between speed and accuracy.
 However, by extracting even more performance out of QuestDB (see below for how we did it), we managed to compute accurate sums as fast as naive ones!
-Since comparisons to Clickhouse have been our most frequent question, we have run the numbers and here's what we got, 2x faster for summing 1bn doubles will nulls (see [here](#comparison-with-clickhouse)).
+Since comparisons to Clickhouse have been our most frequent question, we have run the numbers and [here](#comparison-with-clickhouse) is what we got, 2x faster for summing 1bn doubles will nulls.

 With its latest
 [release 4.2.1](https://github.com/questdb/questdb/releases/tag/4.2.1), QuestDB